Last Updated on January 28, 2025

 Picnic with a Harbor View

-Stockholm is known for two things: its spectacular harbor and for being a foodie’s heaven.
-Combine the two and you’ve got the makings of a great picnic.
-One of the best laces to enjoy your moveable feast is on Södra Blasieholmskajen on the east side of the harbor near the National Museum (closed until 2017).
+Stockholm is known for two things: its spectacular harbor and it is a foodie heaven.
+Combine the two, and you’ve got the makings of a great picnic.
+One of the best places to enjoy your moveable feast is on Södra Blasieholmskajen, on the east side of the harbor near the National Museum.
 There are benches along the water there that provide a great view.

 You can also continue walking across the bridge (Skeppsholmsbron) to the neighboring island for another beautiful view.